KDaqrouq/Pollution-Predictor/README.md

 # Health Risk Score Comparator (Urban U.S. Cities)

 A machine learning project that predicts health risk scores for major U.S. cities using air quality and environmental data.
-This includes a **City Comparison Tool** that lets users compare which city is healthier to live in.
+The web app includes a **City Comparison Tool** that lets users compare which city is healthier to live in.

 **Model Performance:**
 - R² score: 97%